3dem/relion-classranker/README.md

 # Classranker

-This repository holds the code for training and preparing the model for <em>RELION class ranker</em> as well as the executable python dependency used by <em>RELION<em>.
+This repository holds the code for training and running the model for the class ranking functionality of [RELION](https://github.com/3dem/relion).

 ## Quick summary
-The class ranker is part of the cryogenic electron microscopy (cryo-EM) dataset processing pipeline.
+The class ranker is part of the cryogenic electron microscopy (cryo-EM) dataset processing pipeline in RELION.
 It is used to automatically select suitable particles (EM images) assigned to 2D class averages for further downstream processing.

 This model comprises two main components: a CNN responsible for extracting image features, and an MLP that combines the image features with additional statistics to assigns a score ranging from zero to one for each 2D class average.